khronokernel/Getting-Started-With-OpenCore/README.md

 So what you need for this:

-* [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) (recommend to build from scratch instead of using the prebuilt package as OpenCore is constantly being updated)
+* [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) (recommend to build from scratch instead of using the prebuilt package as OpenCore is constantly being updated.
+As of writing we're on Version 0.0.3 even though the current offical release is 0.0.1)
 * [AppleSupportPkg](https://github.com/acidanthera/AppleSupportPkg/releases)
 * [AptioFixPkg](https://github.com/acidanthera/AptioFixPkg/releases)
 * [mountEFI](https://github.com/corpnewt/MountEFI) or some form of EFI mounting.
 Clover Configurator works just as well